 DISCOVERY BAY CSD IS A GROUNDWATER SUSTAINABLE AGENCY

-The 2014 Sustainable Groundwater Management Act (SGMA) requires Groundwater Sustainable Agencies (GSAs) in high- and medium-priority basins to develop and implement Groundwater Sustainability Plans (GSPs).
+The 2014 Sustainable Groundwater Management Act (“SGMA”) requires Groundwater Sustainable Agencies (“GSAs”) in high- and medium-priority basins to develop and implement a Groundwater Sustainability Plan (“GSP”).
 The intent of SGMA is for groundwater to be managed by local public agencies and GSAs to ensure a groundwater basin is operated within its sustainable yield through the development and implementation of a GSP.

-The East Contra Costa Basin GSAs will provide periodic updates on the development of a GSP and you can monitor this process by visiting https://www.eccc-irwm.org/sgma.html
+The East Contra Costa Subbasin GSAs will provide periodic updates on the development of a GSP.
+A website is under development and a link will be provided to you once completed.

 The Town of Discovery Bay encourages ongoing public comment at our Board of Directors and at our Water/Wastewater Committee meetings concerning our GSA activities.
-We would like to have your input and comments on the Basin Boundary Modification and development of the GSP.
+We would like to have your input and comments on the development of the GSP.
 Board of Directors and Committee meeting dates, times and agendas are located at: https://www.todb.ca.gov/agendas-minutes